RESEARCH

 Photo by Veronica Oelerich, check out her work!

-Methodologically, my research uses experimental methods including surveys and lab experiments.
-I also hold interest in text analysis and natural language processing.
+I'm a quantitative social scientist by training, and my research primarily draws on experimental methods, including surveys and lab experiments.
+I also hold an interest in text analysis and natural language processing.
 My research has received funding from sources including the National Science Foundation and the Dirksen Congressional Center.